gustavovs88/gustavovs88/README.md

 ## Stacks:

-My main stacks are ReactJS and Node.js.
+My main stacks and study focus are ReactJS and Node.js.

 I also have at least some knowledge with the following technologies: